1. BOOK ONE OF OUR COTTAGES

 As part of making your booking you will need to provide some personal information to us about you and your party – for example we will see your contact details, any medical information you share with us and your banking details as part of payment.
 Legally we are the data controller of this personal data.
 We will use this information in order to prepare the cottage for you, for our internal administration purposes (including processing your payments) and to help us consider whether we have other holidays that you might want to take with us in the future.
 This may include sharing information with our friends where you decide to stay in their cottage.
 We will retain the information for up to 6 years after your holiday for this purpose unless you write to us at Peak Holidays, The Manse, 37, Oakdale Road, Sheffield S7 1SL.
 Other than as detailed here, we will not share this information with other organisations.

 Where we are unable to provide, or are late in provision of, the cottage to you for reasons beyond our control we shall tell you but will not have to provide alternative accommodation for you.
-Reasons beyond our control means any event we cannot foresee exercising all due care, for example riots, war or threat of war, terrorist activity, natural disasters, adverse weather, fire, epidemic or health risk and other similar events beyond our control.
-If such a situation arises before your holiday start date, we will return all the payments that you have made (including the deposit) for the booked cottage and that will be the full extent of our liability to you.
+Reasons beyond our control means any event we cannot foresee exercising all due care, for example riots, war or threat of war, terrorist activity, natural disasters, adverse weather, fire, epidemic, pandemic or health risk and other similar events beyond our control.
+If such a situation arises before your holiday start date, we will return all the payments that you have made for the booked cottage and that will be the full extent of our liability to you.

 ii.
 These booking conditions supersede any earlier booking conditions published on our website or elsewhere.
 Further updates to these booking conditions may supersede these booking conditions.